SPan-18/stvcGLMstack/README.md

-# Bayesian spatially-temporally varying coefficients GLMs using predictive stacking
+# Bayesian spatially-temporally varying coefficients GLM using predictive stacking

 This repository contains code to implement different analyses, as it appears in the manuscript "Bayesian Inference for Spatial-temporal Non-Gaussian Data